-Peach is an effective yet often overlooked character in the amiibo metagame.
+Peach is an effective yet overlooked character in the amiibo metagame.
 Although a rare sight in tournaments, she possesses a solid skill set with many useful tools.
 Her jab is fast and consists of two hits – the first hit can also follow up into a down tilt with proper timing.
 Her forward tilt has good range, and her down tilt can even link into a forward smash at low percentages.
-Speaking of smash attacks, Peach has a good set of them – for her forward smash, she uses a variety of different weapons, including a frying pan, a golf club, and a tennis racket.
+Speaking of smash attacks, Peach has a good set of them: for her forward smash, she uses a variety of different weapons, including a frying pan, a golf club, and a tennis racket.
 Each weapon has different properties, but all three of them are quite powerful.
-Peach’s up smash inflicts strong vertical knockback, and has a sweetspot at the center of her body.
-Between her double jump, up special, and unique hover ability, Peach has no trouble successfully recovering.
-Peach also has a psuedo-counter in Toad, which can take opponents by surprise when used strategically.
+Peach’s up smash inflicts strong vertical knockback and has a sweetspot at the center of her body.
+Between her double jump, up special, and unique hover ability, Peach has no trouble recovering at all.
+Peach also has a pseudo-counter in Toad, which can take opponents by surprise when used strategically.

 However, Peach suffers from a few annoying flaws.
 Peach’s AI likes to overuse its hover ability, trying it at inappropriate times and getting punished in return.
 It also has a tendency to overuse its forward aerial if left unchecked.
 Finally, Peach is somewhat light, meaning that her in-game endurance is lacking.

 Overall, Peach is a solid amiibo who can definitely work well in the right hands.
-With her numerous advantages and only minor flaws, it’s difficult to see why Peach’s amiibo is rare in tournaments.
+With her numerous advantages and only minor flaws, it’s difficult to understand why Peach is so rare in tournaments.
 That’s where you come in – it’s up to you to train the strongest Peach amiibo so that you can give her the representation she deserves.

 Peach – Recommended Stats & Bonuses

 For more information on equipment, including instructions on how to farm for custom parts, please read the amiibo equipment guide.